BAMresearch/NFDI4IngScientificWorkflowRequirements/docs/userstories.rst

         "As a [persona], I [want to], [so that]."
         (Source: `Atlassian <https://www.atlassian.com/agile/project-management/user-stories>`_)

-Based on the concept of user stories as a component of agile software development, we aim to deduce :ref:`requirements` from challenges posed in the respective user stories below.
+The concept of a user story as a component of agile software development is used here to describe a certain application scenario.
+We aim to deduce :ref:`requirements` from challenges posed in the respective user stories below.

 .. _user_story_1: